jro31/jethro-codes/_articles/projects/meals-of-change.md

 The major benefit of Next.js over pure React, for me at least, is `getStaticProps`, which pre-renders a page a build time, meaning that the data within the rendered 'props' is visible to search engine crawlers.
 So where as with pure React, if Googlebot had come along and seen my app, it would see a nearly empty page, with Next.js I can include my recipe within `getStaticProps` and Googlebot will be able to see it.

-When using a dynamic route, such as [https://mealsofchange.com/recipes/1](https://mealsofchange.com/recipes/1) (where the '1' is dynamic based on the ID of the recipe), you need to use `getStaticPaths`, and at built time, Next.js will pre-render all of the paths that you return.
+When using a dynamic route, such as [https://mealsofchange.com/recipes/1](#) (temporarily unavailable) (where the '1' is dynamic based on the ID of the recipe), you need to use `getStaticPaths`, and at built time, Next.js will pre-render all of the paths that you return.

 For example, in the recipes show page on the front-end, I have the following: